-■NOTE: Arctic Cat recommends the use of the CTEK Multi US 800 or the CTEK Multi US 3300 for battery maintenance charging.
+■NOTE: Use the CTEK Multi US 800 or the CTEK Multi US 3300 for battery maintenance charging.

 1. Be sure the battery and terminals have been cleaned with a baking soda and water solution.

+■NOTE: The sealing strip should NOT be removed and NO fluid should be added.

 2. Be sure the charger and battery are in a well-ventilated area.
 Be sure the charger is unplugged from the 110-volt electrical outlet.

 3. Connect the red terminal lead from the charger to the positive terminal of the battery; then connect the black terminal lead of the charger to the negative terminal of the battery.

 4. Plug the charger into a 110-volt electrical outlet.

 5. By pushing the Mode button (A) on the left side of the charger, select the Normal Charge Icon (E).
 The Normal Charge Indicator (C) should illuminate on the upper left portion of the charger.